neondatabase/website/content/docs/introduction/billing.md

 ## Active time

 _Active time_ tracks the number of compute hours per month for all computes in a Neon project.
-The hours that a compute is in an `Idle` state due to [auto-suspension](../reference/glossary#auto-suspend-compute) are not counted as _Active time_.
+The hours that a compute is in an `Idle` state due to [auto-suspension](../reference/glossary#auto-suspend-compute) are not counted as _Active time_. _Active time_ is not billed for directly.
+It is a factor of the _Compute time_ metric.

 ## Compute time